 Symptoms usually begin in the first days of life, when a newborn drinks milk.
 Milk is broken down into simple sugars.
 Symptoms include severe diarrhea which can lead to life-threatening dehydration and difficulties gaining weight.
 The diarrhea and dehydration are fatal if left untreated.
 Once symptoms are managed, affected children typically have a normal lifespan.
 The symptoms may become less severe as patients age, which can allow for some sugars to be introduced back into their diet.

-In some cases, the affected child grows up with chronic but intermittent diarrhea made worse by sugar-rich meals.
-Modest amounts of sugar in the urine (glucosuria) of an affected child may be a warning that kidney stones are developing.
+Children with GGM can have infrequent diarrhea when eating high sugar foods.
+Mild amounts of sugar in the urine (glucosuria) of an affected child may be a warning that kidney stones are developing.

-In adults, symptoms of glucose-galactose malabsorption may include bloating, nausea, diarrhea, abdominal cramps, rumbling sounds caused by gas in the intestine (borborygmi) and excessive urination.
+In adults, symptoms of GGM may include bloating, nausea, diarrhea, abdominal cramps, rumbling sounds caused by gas in the intestine and frequent urination.

 Tollfree: (800) 411-1222

 Some current clinical trials also are posted on the following page on the NORD website:

 For information about clinical trials sponsored by private sources, contact:

 For information about clinical trials conducted in Europe, contact:

 Prizont R. Glucose-Galactose Malabsorption.
 In: NORD Guide to Rare Disorders.
 Lippincott Williams & Wilkins.
 Philadelphia, PA.
 2003:343.